-Table of contents
+Table of Contents

-Framing the Lithium-ion Longevity Question
+- Going Beyond the Lithium-ion Longevity Question

 How Long Do Lithium-ion Batteries Last in Storage?

 How long lithium-ion batteries last when used is one thing—but what about when you store them?
 After all, that might affect whether or not you want to pick up that “used” battery at the flea market.

 A number of factors affect a battery pack’s lifespan on the shelf.
 Let’s start with some best practices.
 You want to store your batteries at approximately 50% charge if you don’t intend to use them again within a week or so.
 Some manufacturers may have slight variations on that, but in general, 50% ensures you don’t decrease the battery storage capacity while it sits.

 From time to time you also need to check your battery packs as they might drain slightly.
 Ensure the packs don’t completely drain by keeping them around 50% or whatever level the manufacturer recommends.
 Do that, and you can expect your batteries to last up to 3-5 years in storage.

 You also want to store batteries in a cool, dry location.
 The worst thing you can do (besides throw a battery in the pool) is store a battery at full charge in the heat of summer.
 Planning on storing your batteries in a hot shed?
 Don’t.
 Move them to your garage or somewhere you can temper the heat somewhat and reduce the pack temperature.

 High temperature kills lithium-ion batteries.
 Want to cut your number of cycles in half, store your packs in the heat fully charged.